Protestantism: Demographics

 Changes in worldwide Protestantism over the last century have been significant.
 Since 1900, Protestantism has spread rapidly in Africa, Asia, Oceania and Latin America.
 That caused Protestantism to be called a primarily non-Western religion.
 Much of the growth has occurred after World War II, when decolonization of Africa and abolition of various restrictions against Protestants in Latin American countries occurred.
 According to one source, Protestants constituted respectively 2.5%, 2%, 0.5% of Latin Americans, Africans and Asians.
 In 2000, percentage of Protestants on mentioned continents was 17%, more than 27% and 6%, respectively.
 According to Mark A. Noll, 79% of Anglicans lived in the United Kingdom in 1910, while most of the remainder was found in the United States and across the British Commonwealth.
 By 2010, 59% of Anglicans were found in Africa.
-In 2010, more Protestants lived in India than in the UK or Germany, while Protestants in Brazil accounted for as many people as Protestants in the UK and Germany combined.
+In 2010, more Protestants lived in India than in the UK or Germany, while Protestants in Brazil were as numerous as those in the UK and Germany combined.
 Almost as many lived in each of Nigeria and China as in all of Europe.
 China is home to world's largest Protestant minority.

-Protestantism is growing in Africa, Asia, Latin America, and Oceania, while declining in Anglo America and Europe, with some exceptions such as France, where it was eradicated after the abolition of the Edict of Nantes by the Edict of Fontainebleau and the following persecution of Huguenots, but now is claimed to be stable in number or even growing slightly.
+Protestantism is growing in Africa, Asia, Latin America, and Oceania, while declining in Anglo America and Europe, with some exceptions such as France, where it was driven underground from the 1685 revocation of the Edict of Nantes until shortly before the French Revolution, but its adherents are now claimed to be stable in number or even growing slightly.
 According to some, Russia is another country to see a Protestant revival.

 In 2010, the largest Protestant denominational families were historically Pentecostal denominations (11%), Anglican (11%), Lutheran (10%), Baptist (9%), United and uniting churches (unions of different denominations) (7%), Presbyterian or Reformed (7%), Methodist (3%), Adventist (3%), Congregationalist (1%), Brethren (1%), The Salvation Army (<1%) and Moravian (<1%).
 Other denominations accounted for 38% of Protestants.

-The United States is home to approximately 20% of Protestants.
-According to a 2012 study, Protestant share of U.S. population dropped to 48%, thus ending its status as religion of the majority for the first time.
+The United States is home to approximately 20% of the world's Protestants.
+According to a 2012 study, the Protestant share of U.S. population was 48%, marking the first time in which it was not the religion of the majority of the country.
 The decline is attributed mainly to the dropping membership of the Mainline Protestant churches, while Evangelical Protestant and Black churches are stable or continue to grow.

-By 2050, Protestantism is projected to rise to slightly more than half of the world's total Christian population.
+Protestants have been projected to form a slim majority of the world's total Christian population by 2050 if existing trends continue.
 According to other experts such as Hans J. Hillerbrand, Protestants will be as numerous as Catholics.

-According to Mark Jürgensmeyer of the University of California, popular Protestantism is the most dynamic religious movement in the contemporary world, alongside the resurgent Islam.
+According to Peter L. Berger, popular Protestantism is the most dynamic religious movement in the contemporary world, alongside resurgent Islam.